carrierfry/pixels-dndbeyond-userscript/README.md

 ⚠️⚠️⚠️ **Safari, Firefox and Opera are not supported** yet, as they either don't support the Bluetooth Web API yet or disabled it on purpose! ⚠️⚠️⚠️

-## How to use
+## Download
+You can now install the integration from the Chrome Web Store by clicking [here](https://chromewebstore.google.com/detail/pixels-dndbeyond-integrat/dldknofeibljjommedjjegffjlemgack)!
+This is the easiest way to install the integration, as you don't have to do anything special.
+The Chrome Web Store version will receive updates less frequently than the userscript version, but it is also more stable.

+Alternatively, you can install the userscript by following the instructions below.
 1. Install [Tampermonkey](https://www.tampermonkey.net/) into your browser (make sure to use this link, as some browsers block Tampermonkey if it get's added via the chrome web store.
 When you follow this link, you get a button to install Tampermonkey from the respective browser's web store)
 2. Install the script by clicking [here](https://github.com/carrierfry/pixels-dndbeyond-userscript/raw/main/pixels-dndbeyond.user.js) and clicking on `Install script`.
 It will update automatically once per day after that.

+## How to use

-3. Open a character sheet in DnD Beyond (make sure to reload the page once it's open if you opened it by clicking on `view` in your campaign or character overview)
+1. Open a character sheet in DnD Beyond (make sure to reload the page once it's open if you opened it by clicking on `view` in your campaign or character overview)
-4. Click on the `Connect to Pixels` text at the top right (to the right of the `Subscribe` text) and connect to your Pixel dice
+2. Click on the `Connect to Pixels` text at the top right (to the right of the `Subscribe` text) and connect to your Pixel dice
-5. Repeat step 4 for every pixel die you want to connect
+3. Repeat step 4 for every pixel die you want to connect

 Once you are connected to your Pixel dice, there are 2 ways to roll with them:
 1. Click on `Pixel Mode`.
 Now every time you click on a check/save/damage button, it will wait for you to roll your Pixel die and then automatically submit the roll to DnD Beyond.
-2. Right click on a check/save/damage button and click on `Roll with Pixel`.
+2. Right click on a check/save/damage button and click on `Roll with Pixels`.
 Again the site will wait for you to roll your Pixel die and then automatically submit the roll to DnD Beyond.

 ## What is "Pixel Mode"?
 Pixel Mode allows you to choose a check/save/damage and then roll your Pixel die.
 Instead of rolling a virtual die, the site waits for you to roll your Pixel die and then automatically submits the roll to DnD Beyond.